facebook-atom/jest-electron-runner/README.md

 ## Getting Started

-1. make sure you have electron and jest installed and available in your `$PATH`
-2. Install jest electron runner `yarn add @jest-runner/electron --dev`
+1. Install jest electron runner `yarn add @jest-runner/electron --dev`
-3. Add these lines to your jest config (in `package.json` or inside your `jest.config.js` file)
+2. Add these lines to your jest config (in `package.json` or inside your `jest.config.js` file)

     ```js